-The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers.
-In 2016, the unified tax credit is equal to $2,125,800.
-This unified credit allows each individual to transfer $5,450,000 completely tax-free.
+The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers, allowing at least $11 million to be transferred tax-free.
 This is a very generous credit, indeed!
 And yet the Republicans are always complaining about government handouts to the poor, and even to the middle class.
-Well, here is a handout that is worth more than $2 million for each wealthy person, people who have no essential need for the money.
+Well, here is a handout that is worth literally millions of dollars for each wealthy person, people who have no essential need for the money.
 Of course, some have argued that to tax gratuitous transfers is to tax the money again, since it was already presumably taxed when the donors received the money.
 However, double taxation is not necessarily unfair; it is only the total tax burden that matters.
 For if you think double taxation is not fair, consider the quadruple taxation of working income: marginal tax, employment tax, state tax, and local income tax, all applied to the same income.
 On the other hand, gratuitous transfers go from the donor to the donee — that is 2 different individuals.
 And if you want to say that that was double taxation, then why does my housekeeper or gardener have to pay taxes on income that I pay them?
 Is that not also double taxation?
 After all, I am paying them with money that I have already paid taxes on.
-The double taxation argument has always been a specious argument, since money has velocity: it is used in one transaction after another.
+The double taxation argument has always been specious, since money has velocity: it is used in one transaction after another.
 If the government could only tax money once, it would quickly go broke!
 The fact is, the tax rate is not applied on money per se, it is applied on the income that people receive, which is yet another reason why the double taxation argument is inapplicable.